erikw/vim-keybindings-everywhere-the-ultimate-list/README.md

     ```

 * :heavy_plus_sign: [Jupyter Lab](https://pypi.org/project/jupyterlab-vim/) - Science and Data Development notebook environment.
 Add this package [jupyterlab-vim](https://pypi.org/project/jupyterlab-vim/) and restart the server.
 It is available for both `pip` and `conda` managed environments (and their derivatives).
 * :white_check_mark: [LINQPad](https://www.linqpad.net/) - The .NET Programmer’s Playground. vi mode available in settings.
-Go to Edit > Preferences > General UI to enable
+Go to Edit > Preferences > General UI to enable.

 * [Azure Data Studio](https://azure.microsoft.com/en-us/products/data-studio/) - Database tool similar to Microsoft SQL Server Management Studio.
 Supports VSCode extensions.
   * :heavy_plus_sign: [Vim plugin](https://github.com/VSCodeVim/Vim) - Cannot be installed directly in the plugin section.
 Go to [Vim plugin release page](https://github.com/VSCodeVim/Vim/releases) and download `.vsix` file.
 Then open the file in Azure Data Studio.
 If you see error that the extension is not compatible with current VS Code engine version try older release.